The Anatomy Of WWE Backstage Segments

 This is not a conceptual problem during backstage interviews and sit-down interviews where a wrestler is asked questions by a RAW-anchor.
 In interviews, wrestlers are free to occasionally look into the camera and directly address the audience or their rival.
 Such backstage interviews make it clear that the wrestler knows they're on camera in the same way any interview-subject would know they're on-camera.

 If Mick Foley was definitively aware of the camera moving closer to his face in his scene, wouldn't he get agitated due to his vulnerable emotional state, and then scream at the camera crew to leave him alone and "Get out!"?
 And wouldn't that be a more interesting, visceral conclusion to the scene?

-It's also hard to break creative habits, and the WWE has been doing backstage segments this way for a very long time.
+It's also hard to break creative habits, and the WWE has been doing backstage segments this way for twenty years.